thomurie/kbe_fe/README.md

 Heroku provides a number of additional features that make it ideal for hosting the back-end of this project.
 The primary objective achieved in the Knobby Bike Exchange Back-End ([KBEBE](https://github.com/thomurie/kbe)) was scalability and performance.
 Given these requirements Heroku provides an ideal environment where developers can deploy a scalable application.
 The primary objective achieved in the Knobby Bike Exchange Front-End was accessibility, user experience and performance.
 Surge was used for the front-end given its extreme ease in building and deploying React projects.
 Implementation and deployment of future features and performance enhancements can easily be implemented without requiring any rigorous changes to existing production builds.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: